Leptodactylus marmoratus

 Leptodactylus marmoratus, commonly known as the marbled tropical bullfrog, is a common species of frog in the family Leptodactylidae.
 It is commonly found under and on the surface of dead leaf litter and dead branches.

 Behavior and diet

-This bullfrog has a distinctive call that they sound from dusk to dawn as they're nocturnal.
-They feed on isopods, ants, and insect larvae that are found in abundance in their habitats.
+This bullfrog has a distinctive call that it sounds from dusk to dawn.
+It is nocturnal.
+It feeds on isopods, ants, and insect larvae that are found in abundance in their habitats.

+Individual frogs of this species may differ in appearance.

 Distribution

-It is endemic to southern Brazil in the states of Minas Gerais, Rio de Janeiro, São Paulo and Paraná.
+It is endemic to southern Brazil in the states of Minas Gerais, Rio de Janeiro, São Paulo, and Paraná.
+Scientists have seen it between 0 and 1200 m meters above sea level.
 Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, and rural gardens.
-It is threatened by habitat loss caused by agriculture and human intrusion but is considered to be a least concern.
+It is threatened by habitat loss caused by agriculture and human intrusion but is considered to be of least concern.